phcode-dev/phoenix/docs/generatedApiDocs/features/QuickViewManager-API.md

 ![quick-view-image.png][1]
 ![quick-view-youtube.png][2]

+### See Related: SelectionViewManager

+[features/SelectionViewManager][3] is similar to QuickViewManager API.

+*   SelectionViews popup only once user selects a text.
+*   Quickviews popup on mouse hover.
+They are not shown if there is a selection view already being displayed.

+(todo add selection view images here)

 ## Usage

 Lets build a "hello world" extension that displays "hello world" on hover over a text in the editor.